Machx/Zangetsu/ReadMe.md

 ## Where do I report bugs? ##
 File issues in the issue section on the github project.

-## GC Support ##

-There is no more Garbage Collection Support.
-If you need GC Support you can fork this repo and revert it back to commit 4e211f890b777ac6d551f29a1f918331fb168fb9 or download [the Garbage Collection Snapshot](https://github.com/downloads/Machx/Zangetsu/Zangetsu-GCSnapshot.zip).

-## I need to use Zangetsu on 10.6 Snow Leopard ##
-Download the [Zangetsu 10.6 SDK Snapshot](https://github.com/downloads/Machx/Zangetsu/Machx-Zangetsu-10_6.zip) and feel free to use it within the terms of the MIT License.
-Alternatively you may fork the project and revert it to the last commit before settings where updated for 10.7 which is commit 4c1feb41487720d4ae8101796d5cc8f88b542668 on the master branch.

 ## Zangetsu Licence ##
 Zangetsu is licensed under the MIT license